 - No other online ads will be run during this experiment.

 - Include a control group consisting of users from substantially similar census tracts (by socioeconomic measures).
 The control group will not be shown any ads.

 Can you spot what is wrong with this experiment?

-In this article, we’ve discussed what an ideal data science experiment looks like and we’ve given examples showing how many things can actually go wrong in an experiment in the real world.
-Hopefully you can use what you’ve learned to build an effective experiment of your own, including understand the mistakes you’ll want to avoid.
+In this article, I’ve discussed what an ideal data science experiment looks like, and I’ve given examples showing how many things can actually go wrong in an experiment in the real world.
+Hopefully, you can use what you’ve learned to build an effective experiment of your own, including understanding the mistakes you’ll want to avoid.